 - You should be starting these lessons with your child from a very young age.
 There is no tried-and-true method for helping a child to manage their emotions but at the heart of most methods is the critical role a parent must play in setting clear boundaries and expectations.
 Your child should recognise right from wrong, good from bad and positive from negative, through the feedback they receive from the grown-ups in their life.

 - Again, enrolling your child in daycare or setting up playdates can allow them to experience all the emotions in a safe environment where you can intervene if necessary

 - Developing your child’s independence is also a key factor.
 This will allow them to learn that they can be safe without their parents being immediately present and will also help them to feel comfortable playing on their own if they don’t immediately make friends at kindy.
 Encouraging solo play is great for building independence and should be something you practice well before going to kindergarten.
 You can also provide them with toys that allow them greater mobility and freedom.
-Balance bikes and scooters are perfect for this
+Balance bikes, ride-ons and scooters are perfect for this

 - Talking to your children about their emotions is also important.
 This one can be a little tough, as it’s hard to break down emotions to a level that a child can understand.
 Luckily there are some great books that can help you, such as “Listening to My Body” by Gabi Garcia or “I Can Handle It” by Laurie Wright, both of which are great for helping your little one understand their emotions and know what to do if strong feelings come up at school.

 - Sleep is also important for emotional skills development.
 Implementing a bedtime routine not only supports the length and consistency in sleep times but research has also shown that sleep routine supports emotional and behavioural regulation in children.
 Check out a great guest post I’ve written on implementing bedtime routines here